 3 Most Popular Phone Scams and How to Avoid Them

 Phone scams are a common occurrence and can happen to anyone.
-However, they have grown from being a nuisance and annoyance to becoming an epidemic that threatens the financial security of countless people.
+They have changed from being a nuisance to an epidemic.
+This epidemic now threatens the financial security of many people.

 Scammers often target the elderly, who are more likely to be vulnerable than younger people.
 They also tend to prey on people with low self-esteem or poor mental health and those unaware of their rights.
 They will try anything they can think of in order to get you to give away your money and personal information.